Last reviewed/updated 11/22/2013

 Student Fiscal Responsibility - At the University of West Florida, it is the responsibility of the student to be aware of payment deadlines and policies, financial aid distribution policies, and debts owed.
 Students become responsible for tuition and fees upon registration for classes.
 Account information is available on-line via MYUWF.
 UWF does not mail invoices or statements of account.

 Delinquent Accounts/Collections - According to Florida Statute 1010.03, each University is directed to exert every effort to collect all delinquent accounts, including the utilization of a collection agency and/or restricting the release of transcripts, diplomas and other University services.
-Students with overdue accounts may be charged fees up to 10% for university collection efforts.
-Any student account with a balance more than 90 days past due is deemed eligible to be sent to outside collection agencies.
-Once a student account is placed with a collection agency, the account is assessed additional collection costs, which can run as high as 33.33% percent of the balance due.
+Any student account with a balance more than 90 days past due is deemed eligible to be sent to collections.
+Once a student account is placed with a collection agency, the account is assessed collection costs, which can run as high as 33.33% percent of the balance due.

 The service charge is calculated based on the amount of the check as follows: